Departments/ProgramsThe Heller School for Social Policy and Management

 University of Texas-Arlington, B.A.

-ExpertiseEducational policy and planning; community participation; research and evaluation; international development; girls and women's education; program management
+ExpertiseEducational policy and planning; community participation; research and evaluation; international development; girls and women's education; program management, early grade reading assessment.

 |HS||259f||Topics in Sustainable Development|